Budget Fact Sheet - Supporting people with disability and carers

 - More than 35,000 people with disability will be assisted through the NDIS trials.

 - Once fully rolled out, the NDIS will assist around 460,000 Australians with a permanent and significant disability and cost around $22 billion.

 - The three-year Young Carer Bursary Programme will provide critical support to young carers so they can stay in education, starting in January 2015.

-- The programme will support young carers aged 25 years and under who look after people with disability, people with physical or mental health issues or older people in need of care.
+- The program will support young carers aged 25 years and under who look after people with disability, people with physical or mental health issues or older people in need of care.

-- The programme will provide around 150 bursaries valued up to $10,000 annually over three years.
+- The program will provide around 150 bursaries valued up to $10,000 annually over three years.

 - The new Disability and Carers Industry Advisory Council will provide innovative advice to Government on how to improve the lives of people with disability and carers.